matthew03103/Budget-Mobile-App/README.md

-# BudgetMobileApp
+# Budget Mobile App

 ## Overview

-**BudgetMobileApp** is a mobile application designed as part of a senior project at Kennesaw State University.
+**The Budget Mobile App** is a mobile application designed as part of a senior project at Kennesaw State University.
 The app helps users manage their personal finances by tracking income, expenses, and providing budgeting tools to help users achieve their financial goals.

 ## Features